SetrinaOlesia/Thymeleaf-App_Students/README.md

-This is  a simple Web Thymeleaf Application.
+This is  a simple Web Thymeleaf Application,.

 ## Description
  This is a web application with pages: